neonowl/digital-garden/src/site/notes/notes/dtse-summary.md

 Overall, digital transformation can help systems engineering teams to be more productive, efficient, and effective in their work, resulting in improved systems and better outcomes for businesses and customers.

+### "Digital Transformation in Systems Engineering": A Cyberpunk Story

+In a world where technology was advancing at an unprecedented pace, digital transformation was becoming increasingly important for businesses of all sizes.
+It was a way to integrate digital technologies into all aspects of a business, fundamentally changing how the business operated and delivered value to customers.

+And in the world of systems engineering, digital transformation was revolutionizing the way systems were designed, developed, and operated.
+Using digital images, systems engineers were able to create 3D models of physical objects and environments, extract valuable information using computer vision algorithms, and create detailed, accurate models using photogrammetry.
+They were able to use augmented reality to create immersive simulations and training experiences.

+That was merely the beginning.
+With the introduction of digital twin and digital thread technology, systems engineers were able to create and manage digital representations of physical systems throughout their lifecycle.
+This enabled them to design, develop, and operate systems more efficiently, improve performance, and reduce the risk of errors.

+As the world continued to evolve and technology advanced, the possibilities for digital transformation in systems engineering were endless.
+And with each new innovation, the way we understood and interacted with the world around us was forever changed.

+## References
+ChatGPT.
+How to cite?